Work with world-leading archaeologists to pursue your own research career.

 “Doing my PhD at Reading has provided me with a wealth of opportunities outside my project to learn new skills and gain teaching experience in preparation for future roles. ”

-The Department ranked top in the UK for world-leading and internationally excellent research publications in archaeology in the latest Research Excellent Framework (2014) assessment.
+.
 Our expertise spans the Palaeolithic to the Medieval periods, and regions of the world including the UK, Europe, Middle East, South America and China.
 Find out more on our research page.

 The world-class research in Archaeology is nurtured by research clusters that provide an interdisciplinary environment for engagement within and across themes, projects and regional studies.
 These research clusters focus on advancing social and scientific approaches to past communities and environments, as well as issues of fundamental significance, including climate and environmental change, health, diet, social diversity and inclusivity, and cultural heritage.

 We benefit from state-of-the art resources for both humanities-based and science-based archaeological research, and have strong research links and collaborations with departments across the University and external institutions.

 We offer flexible modes of study designed to fit with your needs.
 Our PhD is available for study on a full-time basis over three to four years and part-time over five to six years.
 Both full-time and part-time variants are available for study in Reading or you can study at a location more convenient to you on our PhD by Distance programme.